MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/ContractLine.md

 ---
-title: ContractLine – Common Data Model | Microsoft Docs
+title: ContractLine
-description: Line item in a contract that specifies the type of service a customer is entitled to.
+description: Line item in a contract that specifies the type of service a customer is entitled to. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
 ---

 # Contract Line